spynetS/Pager/README.md

 output.html
 ![](readmepictures/output.png)
 ![](readmepictures/testvideo.gif)
-Pager will also create javascript file (navigation.js) to make it easy to navigate though the pages.
+Pager will also create a javascript file (navigation.js) to make it easy to navigate through the pages.
 There are two different page types, page (.p), masterpage (.mp).
 You can display one page and one masterpage at the same time.